-- (1) Applicability of Other Rules.
-These rules apply to an appeal to a court of appeals under 28 U.S.C. §158(d)(1) from a final judgment, order, or decree of a district court or bankruptcy appellate panel exercising appellate jurisdiction under 28 U.S.C. §158(a) or (b), but with these qualifications: - (A) Rules 4(a)(4), 4(b), 9, 10, 11, 12(c), 13-20, 22-23, and 24(b) do not apply; - (B) the reference in Rule 3(c) to "Form 1 in the Appendix of Forms" must be read as a reference to Form 5; - (C) when the appeal is from a bankruptcy appellate panel, "district court," as used in any applicable rule, means "appellate panel"; and - (D) in Rule 12.1, "district court" includes a bankruptcy court or bankruptcy appellate panel. - (2) Additional Rules.
-In addition to the rules made applicable by Rule 6(b)(1), the following rules apply: - (A) Motion for Rehearing. - (i) If a timely motion for rehearing under Bankruptcy Rule 8022 is filed, the time to appeal for all parties runs from the entry of the order disposing of the motion.
-A notice of appeal filed after the district court or bankruptcy appellate panel announces or enters a judgment, order, or decree-but before disposition of the motion for rehearing-becomes effective when the order disposing of the motion for rehearing is entered. - (ii) If a party intends to challenge the order disposing of the motion-or the alteration or amendment of a judgment, order, or decree upon the motion-then the party, in compliance with Rules 3(c) and 6(b)(1)(B), must file a notice of appeal or amended notice of appeal.
+(1) Applicability of Other Rules.
+These rules apply to an appeal to a court of appeals under 28 U.S.C. §158(d)(1) from a final judgment, order, or decree of a district court or bank-ruptcy appellate panel exercising appellate jurisdiction under 28 U.S.C. §158(a) or (b), but with these qualifications:

+(A) Rules 4(a)(4), 4(b), 9, 10, 11, 12(c), 13-20, 22-23, and 24(b) do not apply;

+(B) the reference in Rule 3(c) to "Forms 1A and 1B in the Appendix of Forms" must be read as a reference to Form 5;

+(C) when the appeal is from a bankruptcy appellate panel, "district court," as used in any applicable rule, means "appellate panel"; and

+(D) in Rule 12.1, "district court" includes a bankruptcy court or bankruptcy appellate panel.

+(A) Motion for Rehearing.

+(i) If a timely motion for rehearing under Bankruptcy Rule 8022 is filed, the time to appeal for all parties runs from the entry of the order disposing of the motion.
+A notice of appeal filed after the district court or bankruptcy appellate panel announces or enters a judgment, order, or decree-but before disposition of the motion for rehearing-becomes effective when the order disposing of the motion for rehearing is entered.

+(ii) If a party intends to challenge the order disposing of the motion-or the alteration or amendment of a judgment, order, or decree upon the motion-then the party, in compliance with Rules 3(c) and 6(b)(1)(B), must file a notice of appeal or amended notice of appeal.
 The notice or amended notice must be filed within the time prescribed by Rule 4-excluding Rules 4(a)(4) and 4(b)-measured from the entry of the order disposing of the motion.